eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_linux.rst

 The installer deploys *CMake config* files that simplify to incorporate **Fast-DDS** to any CMake project via the *find_package* CMake API.

-By setting the CMake variable **FASTDDS_STATIC** is possible to choose the desired linkage (dynamic or static library) in the CMake generator stage.
-If the variable is missing defaults to dynamic linking.
+By setting the CMake variable **BUILD_SHARED_LIBS** is possible to choose the desired linkage (dynamic or static library) in the CMake generator stage.
+If the variable is missing defaults to static linking.

-For example in order to build the examples statically linked to **Fast-DDS** do:
+For example in order to build the examples dynamically linked to **Fast-DDS** do:

    .. code-block:: bash

-    $ cmake -Bbuildexample -DFASTDDS_STATIC=ON .
+    $ cmake -Bbuildexample -DBUILD_SHARED_LIBS=ON .
     $ cmake --build buildexample --target install

 .. _uninstall_bl: